 Prayer and Contemplation Rooms

-Most weeks Muslims are able to meet for Friday prayers in the Octagon (number 19a on the Mile End Campus map [PDF 1.5 MB]).
+Some weeks Muslim staff and students are able to meet for Friday prayers in the Octagon (number 19a on the Mile End Campus map [PDF 1.5 MB]).

 Smaller contemplation rooms are also available on the ground floor of the Mile End Library.
 These rooms are not bookable by groups or individuals but are available throughout the opening hours of the library (including the 24/7 opening period).